filipgorczynski/blog.filipgorczynski.me/content/i-just-hit-38.md

 ![Personalised Shreeve Character](https://blog.filipgorczynski.me/images/post/2022/03/1647840641031.jpg)

-I would like to thank my wife by taking care of all the party stuff and to all guests for making that weekend great.
+I would like to thank my wife by taking care of all the party related stuff and to all guests for making that weekend great.

 <small class="unsplash-reference">
     Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>